Goose66/NSDocs/myq-pg3.md

 # MyQ
-A NodeServer for Polyglot v3 (PG3) that interfaces with LiftMaster/Chamberlain MyQ Web Service to allow the ISY 994i to control LiftMaster/Chamberlain MyQ compatible garage door openers, light modules, locks, and more.
+A node server for PG3/PG3x that interfaces with LiftMaster/Chamberlain MyQ Web service to allow the IoX to control LiftMaster/Chamberlain MyQ compatible garage door openers, light modules, locks, and more.
 See https://www.liftmaster.com/myqcompatibility for compatible devices.

-### Instructions for PG3 installation:
+### Instructions for PG3/PG3x installation:

 From the Polyglot Dashboard:
 1. Install the MyQ nodeserver from the Polyglot NodeServer Store.